digitaldna01/CASCS506-FinalProject/README.md

 >
     pip install -r requirements.txt

-In the Makefile the requirements installcation is included.
+In the Makefile, the requirements installcation is included.